When to use Elk Calls

 An Elk reel can save your hunt this time of year and it has been proven to call in Cow elk in all hunting seasons.
 December or January is prime cow hunting time and even in the snow our calls don’t stick and don’t fail.
 Late season Cow elk and Bull Elk even respond to blind calling.
 Late season is just another prime time when to use elk calls.

 All Season long

 We honestly think their is hardly a bad time of year to use an highly accurate elk Vocalization.
 Deciding when to actually blow on your call comes from trial and Error.
 We think if you can locate the elk.
 Then close the distance to as close as possible for primitive weapons.
 Or to get them stationary for more long distance affairs.
+When is the best time of the year to use elk calls?
 We feel that any time of year is a good time to us Elk calls.